zorncbllr/php-mono/README.md

 #### explanation:

 In creating a route handler, you need to specify its Route attribute
 --- the route path and method.

 By default, path is pointing at the name of the controller class, thus, you only need to add the specified path like '/profile' to the path.

 path result:

     /users/profile

 ## Dynamic Routes

 Dynamic routes in Mono are the same with other frameworks.
 You need to add a semicolon at the beginning of the route.

-#### example:
+example:

     /users/:id

 id route will be dynamic and can contain dynamic values.

-#### implementation:
+example implementation:

     <?php